 IDC Financial Publishing (IDCFP) measures relative profitability of bank holding companies by comparing the IDCFP return on tangible equity (NOPAT ROE) to our definition of the cost of equity (COE).
 Margin between ROE and COE (included in the “M” in IDCFP’s unique CAMEL analysis) is a key measure of management.
 If the spread of ROE less COE is positive, or improving, management is creating value; the wider the spread, the greater the value.

-If the spread of ROE less COE is negative, management is destroying value.
-Bank value, in turn, is then determined by comparing its stock price to its book value, i.e. equity market capitalization to book value of common stock, versus the spread between ROE and COE to determine bank rating (see Chart I).
+If the spread of ROE less COE is decreasing, or negative, management is destroying value.
+Bank value, in turn, is then determined by comparing its stock price to its tangible book value, i.e. equity market capitalization to tangible book value of common stock, versus the spread between ROE and COE to determine a bank’s valuation (see Chart I).

 To view all our products and services please visit our website www.idcfp.com.

 For more information about our ranks, or for a copy of this article, please contact us at 800-525-5457 or firstname.lastname@example.org.

 John E Rickmeier, CFA, President, email@example.com